jaywink/federation/docs/usage.rst

       "homeserver_base_url": "https://matrix.domain.tld",
       # Homeserver domain and port (not server domain)
       "homeserver_domain_with_port": "matrix.domain.tld:443",
+      # Appservice details
+      "appservice": {
+        # Unique ID to register with at the homeserver.
+Don't change this after creating.
+        "id": "uniqueid",
+        # Appservice user localpart (lowercase, should ideally start with _)
+        "sender_localpart": "_myawesomeapp",
+        # Secret token for communication
+        "token": "secret_token",
+      },
       # (Optional) location of identity server
       "identity_server_base_url": "https://id.domain.tld",
       # (Optional) other keys to include in the client well-known (must be a dictionary)